zhengli97/PromptKD/README.md

 4. The output results will be automatically saved at `output/${DATASET}/${TRAINER}/${CFG}_${SHOTS}shots/seed${SEED}`.

-## Model Zoo (TBD)

-We will provide training logs and completed model files for your reference.
-Please wait.

 ## Contact

 For any questions, please contact me via email (zhengli97[at]mail.nankai.edu.cn).

 ## Citation

-If you find our paper or repo is helpful for your research, please consider citing our paper and giving this repo a ⭐.
+If you find our paper or repo is helpful for your research, please kindly cite our paper and give this repo a star⭐.

 ```
 @inproceedings{li2024promptkd,